 Whenever you make a significant purchase, keep the receipt in your wallet or purse and check the price on subsequent visits over the next month.

 Lost your receipt?
-No problem as all your purchases are kept in the Costco system and can be pulled up with your membership card.
+No problem as all your purchases are kept in their system and can be pulled up with your membership card.

 They’ll be able to easily access the amount you paid for the product and refund you if the price has indeed dropped.